cbayona/F3-PowerDNS-Web-Interface/install/INSTALL.md

 DEFAULTSOARETRY = "3600"
 DEFAUTLSOATTL = "3600"
 ````

+####Delete install folder
+Pretty obvious what you need to do here...

 ###All Done!
 Simple huh?
 Now go visit your new website, your default login details are username: **admin@admin.com** password: **ineedchanging**